 Earning a graduate degree doesn't have to cost you time away from your other responsibilities.
-Northwestern College's online Masters in Special Education means you can take classes and complete your coursework whenever it's most convenient for you.
+Northwestern College's online Masters in Special Education means you can log into class each week to complete your coursework, whenever it's most convenient for you.

 Take one online 8-week class at a time, completing two classes each semester, and you'll finish your M.Ed. in 2 years or less and be eligible for financial aid.
 The Masters in Special Education program also enables students to count credits toward their M.Ed from our endorsement in Instructional Strategist I or II or work on both at the same time.

 Our online Masters in Special Education curriculum was developed in concert with the Iowa Board of Education (BOE).

 This master's program is approved for the TEACH Grant which can help you pay for your masters if you teach or plan to become a teacher in a high-need field in a low-income area.
 For more information visit the TEACH Grant website.

 Trends and Issues in 21st Century Education (3 credits)

 (3 credits) Teachers and schools must continually examine currentpractices in PreK-12 education in search of better solutions to increasestudentachievement and to thoroughly prepare children for the world in whichthey will live and work.
 In this course students will study currentsocial, political and academic trends and issues affecting children,teachers and schools.
 Students will define their personal positionsbased on facts and experience, and will collaborate with others toadvocate for solutions that improve education for PreK-12 grade students.
 Prerequisite: completed bachelor's degree in education.